ashketchupppp/sysdev2coursework/src/readme.txt

 This is a guide to configuring and using your crime data report generator.

+# Running the code

+Make sure you have python installed on your system.
+Run the following command whilst in the same directory as the crime_data.py file "python crime_data.py"

 # Configuration Settings

 By default there are four configuration settings in the crime_data.py file.